How Did Salt And Pepper Become The Soulmates Of Western Cuisine?

 Salt and pepper shakers are so omnipresent on tabletops that adding a dash of the white or black stuff (or both!) is almost a dining rite.
 The seasonings pair well with just about everything and they go together like — well, salt and pepper.

 But these two culinary staples have not always occupied such a place of prominence.
-"It's a weird accident of history," says Ken Albala, a professor of history and director of the Food Studies Program at the University of the Pacific.
+"It's a weird accident of history," says Ken Albala, a professor of history and founder of the Food Studies Program at the University of the Pacific.
 In Europe during the Late Middle Ages, "Pepper was never on the table, nor was any other spice, for that matter.
 Usually spices would be added in the kitchen with a very heavy hand until the 17th century."

 Salt was on the table, but not in a shaker.
 Instead, salt was often presented in saltcellars, or in Italian courtly settings, at the end of a knife offered by a trinciante, or meat carver.
 According to Albala, the trinciante would carve the meat in the air, allowing each slice to fall delicately to the person being served.
 The trinciante would then dip the end of the knife in salt and scrape it onto the diner's plate.
 (If this sounds complicated, it was; there were entire books dedicated to the art of carving, and noblemen were often the carvers.)